Olimpiada-Boliviana-De-Informatica/Mojix-coding-challenge2024/README.md

 Only for the first turn of the game, the program will not read the value of $x$.

 In the case the program wishes to insert a disc in a column that is already full, the victory will automatically be given to the other player.
-Thus each program should at all points save the state of the game.
+Thus each program should at all points save the current state of the game.
+If the grid is full at some point during the game, a tie is declared.

 ## Languages accepted ##
 - Python